aluo-x/daam-i2i/README.md

 In [original DAAM paper](https://arxiv.org/abs/2210.04885), the author proposes diffusion attentive attribution maps (DAAM), a cross attention-based approach for interpreting Stable Diffusion for interpretability of token heatmap over latent images.
 Here, I use the same approach but extended for latent image self-attention heatmaps.

+**NOTE:** `daami2i` alone is just a self-attention image heatmap generator for diffusion models.
+But when combined with `daam` cross-attention text-image heatmap generator with optimal merging or weighing schemes, it produces fantastic results as shown above.
+These schemes are not a part of this `daami2i` package yet, and are available through `TITAN`.
+Check out more on [TITAN](https://github.com/RishiDarkDevil/TITAN) and it's easy to use `titan` package.

 ## Getting Started
 First, install [PyTorch](https://pytorch.org) for your platform.
 You may check out the [Colab Tutorial](https://github.com/RishiDarkDevil/Text-Based-Object-Discovery/blob/main/Experiments/DAAM_Image_Attention_ver2.ipynb)